 Read more about managing symptoms after surgery.

 Before you leave the dental day surgery unit, we tell you if you need a follow-up appointment.
-You get your appointment on a letter in the post.
+You send you an appointment letter in the post.

-We send a letter explaining what dental treatment you had to your local dentist.
+We also send a letter explaining what dental treatment you had to your local dentist.